thehar/www/content/post/s3_setup_and_you.md

 of course always use [the guide](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) from Amazon directly.

-Don't worry, we'll have more blogs about Terraform and other 'Cloud DSLs' in the future.
+Don't worry, we'll have more blogs about Terraform and other AWS + CM tools.

 # Step 5)